vicng201/olive-mvp-fintech/README.md

-# Olive – Unified Financial & Loyalty Platform for Vietnam 🇻🇳💸
+# Olive – Unified Personal Financial Management & Loyalty Platform, Vietnam Market

 Olive is a modern MVP web application built to streamline personal finance, loyalty points, and voucher redemption for Vietnamese users.
-It supports multi-bank account integration, point tracking, voucher marketplaces, and cash-out features.
+It supports multi-bank account integration, loyalty point earning and tracking, voucher marketplaces, and cash-out features.

 ## 📦 Project info
 This project was made with [Lovable](https://lovable.dev), a platform for building and deploying web applications with minimal coding.